-In 1992, Nolan moved to Nashville, TN and started writing for Black and White Music (BMI) and performing and recording with fellow musician Pat Flynn (New Grass Revival) who co-produced Nolan's critically-acclaimed debut CD "Plain Jane".
+Born in Detroit, Nolan moved to Nashville in 1992 and signed his first publishing contract with Black and White Music (BMI) less than a year later, distinguishing himself as one of the best young songwriters in Music City.
+He began performing and recording with Pat Flynn (New Grass Revival) who co-produced Nolan's critically-acclaimed debut CD "Plain Jane".

 Joe's music has been spotlighted by international radio programs like Acoustic Cafe and publications like Vintage Guitar magazine, Los Angeles Daily News and Performing Songwriter.
 In 2014, Joe Wolf-Mazares of the Ear 2 the Ground music blog commented on Joe's songs writing that "Great music is timeless.
 This is timeless music."

 Joe's "San Francisco Girl" has been featured on Late Night with David Letterman and his website boasts over 500 downloads and over 9000 hits from 42 countries per month, all fueled by Joe's broad and active social networks.